mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/registration.md

 provider, they have to first register with the provider.
 Every provider might have different requirements when it comes to instance registration.
-Depending on the use case different technical, organizatorial or legal requirements may apply.
+Depending on the use case different technical, organisational or legal requirements may apply.
 Thus, this document does not impose any hard requirements on that process, except for the end result.

-A provider SHOULD document the process how to register as an instance admin.
+A provider SHOULD document the process an instance admin should use to register.
 Even when registration is closed or by invitation only.

 A provider SHOULD list its capabilities and MAY name fediverse software that is known to be compatible.